 It is possible to walk a longer passage of the old Tokaido (also referred to as Kyu-kaido, XΉ) between Moto-Hakone and Hakone-Yumoto.
 Some of the original stone pavement remains, and the best preserved section leads from Moto-Hakone to Hatajuku (75-100 minutes) via the Amazake Chaya, a tea house serving amazake (hot, sweet rice wine) and various Japanese style snacks.

-A few steps past the Amazake Chaya stands the Tokaido Museum, a small museum which features life size reconstructions explaining the purpose of and life along the long road to Tokyo.
+A few steps past the Amazake Chaya stands a small museum which is free to enter and features life-size reconstructions explaining the purpose of and life along the long road to Tokyo.
 Between Hatajuku and Hakone-Yumoto (90-120 minutes), the trail follows the road, which is neither particularly scenic nor pleasant to walk due to car traffic and the absence of a side walk for pedestrians.

 The Hakone Checkpoint is located a short walk from the Hakone-machi boat pier and bus stop.
 Hakone Tozan Bus operates bus line H between Hakone-Yumoto Station and Hakone-machi (40 minutes, 960 yen, 4-5 buses per hour, covered by the Hakone Free Pass).